-Something shifted this month, and it wasn't subtle.
+Something shifted, and it wasn't subtle.

 This changes everything about how we build.